Alkaloids, Kratom Guides

 In addition to the potential for addiction, some minor side effects show up in larger doses, including nausea and GI upset.
 Other possible kratom side effects include lethargy, constipation, dizziness, mental fog, and anxiety.

-Most of these side effects occur with larger doses.
+Keep in mind that most of these side effects occur with larger doses.
 It’s unclear precisely what role 9-hydroxycorynantheidine plays in the presence or severity of these side effects.

 How Much 9-Hydroxycorynantheidine Should I Take?